qmk/qmk_firmware/Key-Functions.md

 `TO(layer)` - Goes to a layer.
 This code is special, because it lets you go either up or down the stack -- just goes directly to the layer you want.
 So while other codes only let you go _up_ the stack (from layer 0 to layer 3, for example), `TO(2)` is going to get you to layer 2, no matter where you activate it from -- even if you're currently on layer 5.
 This gets activated on keydown (as soon as the key is pressed).

+`TT(layer)` - Layer Tap-Toggle.
+If you hold the key down, the layer becomes active, and then deactivates when you let go.
+And if you tap it, the layer simply becomes active (toggles on).

 ### Fun with modifier keys